 |Approximate Salary||$4,126.70 - $5,016.03/month|

-This examination is being given to fill one vacancy in the San Joaquin County Assessor-Recorder-County Clerk's Office and to establish an eligible list which may be used to fill future vacancies.
+This examination is being given to fill current vacancies in the San Joaquin County Assessor-Recorder-County Clerk's Office and to establish an eligible list which may be used to fill future vacancies.

 Pre-Employment Drug Screening and Background: Potential new hires into this classification are required to successfully pass a pre-employment drug screen and a background investigation as a condition of employment.
 Final appointment cannot be made unless the eligible has passed the drug screen and successfully completed the background process.
 The County pays for the initial drug screen.